bitdump/BLHeli/BLHeli_32 ARM/README.md

 Some fixes:
 - Frequent CRC errors on telemetry frames shall now be fixed.
 - The occasional undesired rotations when stopping in bidirectional mode is fixed.
-- Improved input signal detection, particularly for Proshot.
+- Improved input signal detection, particularly for Proshot and also for Dshot at high input signal frequency.

 You can find BLHeliSuite32 as usual here: https://www.mediafire.com/folder/dx6kfaasyo24l/BLHeliSuite